avito-tech/aqueduct/README.md

 ## Get started

 Simple example how to start with aqueduct using aiohttp.
-For bettera examples see [examples](examples)
+For better examples see [examples](examples)
 ```python
 from aiohttp import web
 from aqueduct import Flow, FlowStep, BaseTaskHandler, BaseTask